Understanding Apathy | JED

 Understanding Apathy

 If you are feeling uninterested in your relationships, unmotivated at work, uninterested in school, or just feeling empty and you don’t know why, you may be feeling apathy.
-Sometimes, apathetic feelings are a result of things we can recognize and change—for example, we’re feeling bored at work or we’re no longer attracted to someone we once felt attracted to.
-But sometimes apathy is a symptom of a larger issue we’re facing, like trauma, grief, or an underlying mental health condition.
+Sometimes, apathetic feelings are a result of things you can recognize and change — for example, you might feel apathy at work because your daily tasks are not fulfilling, or you’re no longer attracted to someone you once felt attracted to.
+But sometimes apathy is a symptom of a larger issue, like trauma, grief, or an underlying mental health condition.

-Apathy may make you feel like you are empty or feeling nothing, but it can cause noticeable changes, such as:
+What does apathy feel like?
+It may make you feel like you are empty — or you may feel nothing at all.
+Apathy can also cause noticeable changes, such as:

-• Low or no reaction to emotions, like not feeling or expressing emotions, either positive or negative, or feeling indifferent to situations others you would normally have a reaction to.
+• Low or no reaction to emotions: Not feeling or expressing emotions, either positive or negative, or feeling indifferent to situations you would normally have a reaction to.

-• Neglecting your responsibilities, like not engaging with work or school—even if there may be negative consequences, such as a poor performance review or bad grade.
+• Neglecting your responsibilities: Not engaging with work or school — even if there may be negative consequences, such as a poor performance review or bad grade.
 From the outside, it may look like you are “lazy.”

-• Neglecting your needs, like self-care, hygiene, diet and exercise, or regular sleep patterns.
+• Neglecting your needs: Failing to look after or prioritize self-care, hygiene, diet and exercise, or regular sleep patterns.

-• Difficulty starting or finishing everyday tasks, like chores or homework.
+• Difficulty starting or finishing everyday tasks: Not doing chores or homework.

-• Not engaging with others, including friends, teachers, classmates, or coworkers.
+• Not engaging with others: You might pull away from friends, teachers, classmates, or coworkers.
 From the outside, it may look like you aren’t interested in other people’s lives.

-• Lack of motivation to complete goals or make changes to your lifestyle, even if you know they would benefit you.
+• Lack of motivation: You no longer complete goals or make changes to your lifestyle, even if you know they would benefit you.

-• Lack of interest in hobbies that you once enjoyed.
+• Lack of interest: You might stop doing hobbies that you once enjoyed.

 You may be asking yourself, “Why do I feel empty?”
 There are many reasons for why you may be struggling with apathy.

-Experiencing an event like the loss of a loved one, financial difficulties, getting laid off or failing out of school can make you feel lost, sad, scared, or isolated—and may make you question the point of living.
+Experiencing an event like the loss of a loved one, a natural disaster, financial difficulties, getting laid off. or failing out of school can make you feel lost, sad, scared, or isolated — and may make you question your purpose or the point of life.
 If you don’t cope with your trauma, you may start to feel apathetic and disconnected from your everyday life as a way to handle the pain.

 An event doesn’t need to be traumatic in order to trigger feelings of apathy.
 If you’ve experienced a recent change, like changing jobs or changing schools, a breakup, or a fight with a friend, apathy may be a sign that you’re having trouble adjusting to your new situation.